ioccc-src/winner/faq.md

 break;

-- default: Try enabling <TT>-fwritable-strings</TT> for GCC or its equivalent for other compilers.
+- default: Try enabling `-fwritable-strings` for GCC or its equivalent for other compilers.

 }